martinberlin/CalEPD/README.md

 * Espressif IDF framework **v.
 4.3**
 * An SPI epaper.
 Check [the Wiki](https://github.com/martinberlin/cale-idf/wiki) for supported models
+* In order to use the 2 parallel supported modules it needs EPDiy library as a submodule.
+I prepared a fork that can be directly used as a component: git submodule add https://github.com/martinberlin/epdiy-rotation.git components/epd_driver

 CalEPD needs also [Adafruit-GFX-Library-ESP-IDF](https://github.com/martinberlin/Adafruit-GFX-Library-ESP-IDF) as a component since it's uses the GFX magic to provide fonts and geometrical functions to your pixel Buffer.
 To check how an existing project uses it check [CALE-IDF dependencies](https://github.com/martinberlin/cale-idf/network/dependencies) and the [components folder](https://github.com/martinberlin/cale-idf/tree/master/components).
+Please check the [paralell examples in Cale-idf](https://github.com/martinberlin/cale-idf/tree/master/main/demos/parallel) project to get a grasp of how they work together with the EPDiy integration.

 ## Fork policy